 Table of Contents:

 How do I start a new career in coding?

-We’ve said it before, and we’ll repeat it: programming is the occupation of the future.
+We’ve said it before, and we’ll repeat it: programming is the future occupation.
 Whether you’re making apps or websites at a private company or working in the field of computer science education, knowing how to write code is always a great skill to have.

-If you’ve never coded before or you’ve had only done it as a hobby, the easiest way to become a full-time programmer is to land a job as a front-end developer.
-These developers are tasked with building the website features end-users interact with directly, such as web forms, drop-down menus, and more.
+If you’ve never coded before or you’ve only done it as a hobby, the easiest way to become a full-time programmer is to land a job as a front-end developer.
+These developers are tasked with building the website features end-users interact with directly, such as web forms, drop-down menus, etc.

-Here are 3 tips on how to transition into web development:
+Here are three tips on how to transition into web development:

 1. Find top-of-the-line training and go all-in

 Choose a first-rate code academy and enlist in an intensive programming bootcamp.
-These bootcamps are designed to teach you everything you need to start your coding career in a matter of months.
+These bootcamps are designed to teach you everything you need to start your coding career in months.